Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: The Modified Marrone-Treanor model

 In this work we propose modifications to the classic Marrone-Treanor model to represent air dissociation dynamics.
-The Modified Marrone-Treanor model is motivated by the analysis of a large quasi-classical trajectory (QCT) database created using accurate potential energy surfaces developed by researchers at the University of Minnesota~\cite{potlib21}.
+The Modified Marrone-Treanor model is motivated by the analysis of a large quasiclassical trajectory database created using accurate potential energy surfaces developed by researchers at the University of Minnesota~\cite{potlib21}.
 At its core the MMT model consists of three main parts: (1) an analytical expression for the two-temperature nonequilibrium dissociation rate coefficient, (2) a corresponding expression for the vibrational energy change per dissociation and (3) a set of QCT- and DMS-derived kinetic parameters necessary to compute both these quantities.
-The MMT model's nonequilibrium dissociation rate coefficient $k_d^\mathrm{MMT-NB}$ is calculated as:
+The MMT model's non-Boltzmann, two-temperature dissociation rate coefficient $k_\mathrm{diss}^\mathrm{MMT-NB}$ is defined as:

-where $k_d^\mathrm{arr}$ represents the \emph{thermal equilibrium} dissociation rate coefficient in modified Arrhenius form:
+where $k^\mathrm{Arr}$ represents the \emph{thermal equilibrium} dissociation rate coefficient in modified Arrhenius form:

-while $Z (T,T_v)$ is the MMT model's vibrational nonequilibrium factor, exactly as derived by Marrone and Treanor~\cite{MarroneT1963}:
+while $Z (T,T_\mathrm{v})$ is the MMT model's vibrational nonequilibrium factor, exactly as derived by Marrone and Treanor~\cite{MarroneT1963}:

 and $f_k^\mathrm{NB}$ is a non-Boltzmann correction discussed in more detail in Secs.~\ref{sec:nb_effects} and \ref{sec:approach_to_equilibrium}.
-The $Q's$ appearing in Eq.~(\ref{eqn:Zfact}) are approximate vibrational partition functions of the form:
+The $\tilde{Q}$'s appearing in Eq.~(\ref{eq:Zfact}) are approximate vibrational partition functions of the form: